 Visit the Penticton sign

 I don’t know about you, but the only other place I know with a giant sign stating the area’s name is Hollywood.
 Munson Mountain, above Okanagan Lake, is home to the highly visible Penticton sign.
-It was originally built by the Board of Trade in 1937 (15 years after the more famous one further south) with thousands of white pebbles.
+It was originally built with thousands of white pebbles by the Board of Trade in 1937.
 A few decades ago, the pebbles were replaced by concrete and silica.
 You can see the letters (up close and personal!) via a short walk from the Munson Mountain parking lot.
 I’m not sure that it’s so easy in Hollywood…

 Five craft beer breweries